Your guide to school holidays in Brisbane

 The great outdoors

-Even in winter, our great weather beckons you and the fam outside.
 Head to South Bank and take a dip in the Boat Pool or Streets Beach and let the kids splash about in the Aquativity water park.
 Then chow down on some lunch at one of the surrounding cafes and restaurants.
+Australia's mini golf sensation Pixar Putt is also at South Bank until 7 Feb!
 Looking for wide open spaces?
 Get the kids back to nature and go on an exercise-inspiring bush walk or make tracks to beautiful Enoggera Reservoir to enjoy kayaking, paddle boarding and bike riding with Walkabout Creek Adventures.

 Head even further afield and hire a canoe from One Tree Canoe Company to enjoy a paddle along the peaceful upper Brisbane River.
 Nearby Lake Wivenhoe is awesome for BYO kayaking, boating, sailing and stand up paddle boarding.
 Tossing in a line is always a kid pleaser so check our list of top fishing spots.
 For the ultimate family-friendly experience, enjoy a round at Sirromet Winery’s SUPA GOLF and then, afterwards, you can enjoy a glass of wine while the kids tuck into delectable ice cream.